-What's Meghan & Harry's Baby's Title?
-We Finally Know If He's A Prince Or Not
+We Finally Know If Meghan & Harry's New Baby Is A Prince Or Not

 I don't know about you, but it seems to me there are a hell of a lot of rules when it comes to the royal family.
 The lineage to the throne is like a massive math test, and keeping up with royal traditions surrounding babies, births, and weddings is exhausting.
 One question people have is: What's Meghan and Harry's baby's title?
 Historically and technically speaking, baby Archie was not innately born as a prince.